arsaboo/oxford_blue_theme/README.md

 # Oxford blue theme for Home Assistant

-Theme for Home Assistant that uses a darker shade of blue with orange accents.
+Theme for Home Assistant that uses a darker shade of blue.

 # HACS